Jack-H-Buckner/UniversalDiffEq.jl/README.md

     return [dx1,dx2]
 end

-# onstruct UDE model using the CustomDerivatives function
+# Construct UDE model using the CustomDerivatives function
 model = CustomDerivatives(data,dudt,init_parameters)

 # Use the train function to fit the model to the data